sundaram25018/KrishiMitra/README.md

 Displays up-to-date government schemes using verified official links (PM-KISAN, AIF, eNAM etc.)

 ✅ **🌱 Crop Recommendation **
- ML-based crop prediction based on soil, climate and rainfall data.
+ ML-based crop prediction based on soil, climate and rainfall data and .

+ ✅ **🌱 Disease Prediction **
+ ML-based Disease prediction by uploading an image and suggest a discription and solutions .

 ---